akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 running a C++ proxy during local development.

-In short, relying on trailers abandons one of HTTP's key strengths: the ready availability of interoperable server and client implementations.
+In short, relying on trailers abandons one of HTTP's key strengths: the ready availability of interoperable servers and clients.

-## Can we fix this mess?
+## Could Google fix gRPC?

 To be fair, when Google designed gRPC, trailer support had just been added to the `fetch` specification.
 If the Chrome, Firefox, Safari, and Edge teams had